Mike Davidson (swimmer)

-Michael James Davidson (born 20 July 1963 in Whangarei) is a former freestyle swimmer from New Zealand, who won the bronze medal in the men's 400 metres freestyle at the 1986 Commonwealth Games.
-He represented his native country at 1984 Summer Olympics.
-He served as head coach of High Tide Aquatics for five years and was announced as an assistant coach at the University of Alabama in June 2012.
+Michael James Davidson (born 20 July 1963 in Whangārei) is a former freestyle swimmer from New Zealand, who swam for the University of Alabama and won the bronze medal in the men's 400 metres freestyle at the 1986 Commonwealth Games.
+He represented his native country in three swimming events at the 1984 Summer Olympics in Los Angeles.

+1984 Olympics

+Before joining the University of Alabama, Davidson swam for his native New Zealand at the 1984 Olympics in Los Angeles where he posted top-16 finishes in the 400 and 1500-metre freestyles.
+He finished 14th in the 1500 meters, 16th in the 400 meters and 35th in the 200 meters.

+University of Alabama

 A distance ace and team captain for the University of Alabama during the late 1980s, Davidson earned All-American honors in the mile and helped lead Alabama to the 1987 Southeastern Conference team title under the direction of legendary UA coach Don Gambril.

-Before joining the Tide, he swam for New Zealand at the 1984 Olympics in Los Angeles where he posted top-16 finishes in the 400 and 1500-meter freestyles.
-He also earned a bronze medal at the 1986 Commonwealth Games.
+Davidson earned a bronze medal at the 1986 Commonwealth Games.
 He was inducted into New Zealand's Northland Sports Legends Hall of Fame in 2011.

+Davidson is married to Jennifer Brothers, who was also an Alabama All-American swimmer, and was part of the women's 1985 SEC championship team.
+Jennifer, who is also a swimming coach, has coached the New Zealand National team.

+Coaching

+He served as head swim coach of High Tide Aquatics Club in Gainesville, Florida for five years and was announced as an assistant coach at the University of Alabama in June 2012.
+Davidson also served as head coach of Sub-4 Swimming and as a New Zealand national team coach.

+In July, 2014, he accepted a position as Program Director and Head Coach for the Birmingham Swim League.